-Continuing our series for healthcare services companies with net revenue under $40 million, we look at the importance of having Key Performance Indicators (KPIs) for operators.
+Continuing our series for healthcare services companies, we look at the importance of having Key Performance Indicators (KPIs) for operators.
 In our first article, I highlighted Eight Considerations for Improving Cash Flow for Healthcare Services, followed by the importance of Understanding Multi-location Profitability.
 This article highlights specific KPIs to benchmark performance across the organization, from which the team can drive increased volume and profitability.
 Here are some commonly used KPIs that can be tailored for most healthcare services entities:

 1. Total referrals

 Tracking referrals is often the first step in projecting future revenue, and it’s even more important to combine that data with new patient appointments.
 Too often, management teams do not realize how many referrals are lost because they are not properly tracked.
 Continuing with our examples, the management team quickly realized that most referrals were not converted to patient appointments.
 Further analysis helped the team identify capacity constraints, where certain providers were in a given location only a few days per month.
 As a result, new patients could not get scheduled in less than 30 days.
 After realizing the trends, the management team shifted the clinic and provider schedule, resulting in a higher conversion rate, better relationships with referring providers and most importantly, a better patient experience.

 It’s important to present lagging KPIs consistently on a Date of Service (DoS) basis.
 Too often, teams look at information not perfectly correlated, by comparing date of receipt cash collections or cash paid for wages, to date of service patient encounters.
 Due to timing of reimbursement or shifts in the payroll calendar (e.g. 3 pay month), the KPIs can be skewed and not presented consistently over time.
 Below are three KPIs critical to tracking revenue and profitability: